Tristor/pandoc_resume/resume.md

 region launch, acting as the Global Technical Product Owner for Linux operating systems at Rackspace, and many more.
 Most recently, Tyler has joined the Y-Combinator backed health technology startup Eligible as a Senior Technical Operations Engineer working remotely.

+My top 10 Gallup Strengths are Arranger, Responsibility, Learner, Ideation, Activator, Command, Achiever, Intellection, Input, Communication.
+My Myers-Briggs is INTJ.
+I specialize in problem-solving, absorbing and understanding complex systems and explaining them in a simple manner, and architecting solutions for applications at scale.
+From building simple 2 server + load balancer high availability systems to helping build one of the largest Public Cloud deployments in the world which spans multiple datacenters geographically; I have the skills necessary to operate any environment at any scale.
 ----

 Experience